Super-Manda/School_District_Analysis/README.md

 ## 3. Summary:

 ### Highlight of Main Changes on Updated School District Analysis
-- Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+- **Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.**

+1. The chart of average scores from grades 9 to 12 showed that the 9th grade at Thomas High School was not counted due to having NaNs there, but everything else appeared normal.
+2. The mean district math score was negligibly reduced from 78.99 to 78.9.
+3. At the district level, the percent passing math went from 74.99 to 74.8.
+4. Likewise, the percent passing reading went from 85.81 to 85.7.
+5. At the district level, the overall percent passing went from 65.17 to 64.9.